matthieuSolente/email-darkmode/README.md

     </style>
 <![endif]-->
 ```

+For more information on this read Nicole Merlin article : [Fixing Text Color Changes Inside VML](https://webdesign.tutsplus.com/tutorials/how-to-fix-outlook-dark-mode-problems--cms-37718)

 ### Buttons

 #### Fix Buttons With a Different Colour Behind the Text in Dark Mode

+####Transparent borders

 >This work on:
 - :heavy_check_mark: Outlook.com Webmail,
 - :heavy_check_mark: Outlook for iOS,
 - :heavy_check_mark: Outlook for Android

-Make the border transparent, e.g. border: 8px solid transparent so that only the background colour of the link element shows through
+Another technique from Nicole Merlin : we can make the border transparent, e.g. `border: 8px solid transparent` so that only the background colour of the link element shows through

+####Transparent background
 >This work on
 - :heavy_check_mark: Office 365 Dark (Win)

-Make the <a> tag’s background transparent for Outlook only.
-You can do this by adding conditional CSS to the head of your email.
+According to Nicole, we can make the <a> tag’s background transparent for Outlook only.
+We can do it by adding the conditional CSS to the head of the template.

-For example, if you have a link like this with a class of buttonlink: '<a class="buttonlink">' you would include the following in the head of your email:
+For example, if the link has a class of mylink: '<a class="mylink">' we can include the following in the style block:

 ```
 <!--[if mso]>
     <style>
-        .buttonlink {background: transparent !important;}
+        .mylink {background: transparent !important;}
     </style>
 <![endif]-->
 ```
+### Borders

-### Fix Buttons Disappearing Into the Background in Dark Mode
+#### Fix Buttons Disappearing Into the Background in Dark Mode

 >This works on
 - :heavy_check_mark: Gmail App for iOS/Android